theotherjimmy/mbed/docs/config_system.md

 # About the configuration system

-The mbed configuration system can be used to customize the compile time configuration of various mbed components (targets, libraries and applications).
+The mbed configuration system can be used to customize the compile time configuration of various mbed components (targets, libraries, and applications).
 Each such component can define a number of *configuration parameters*.
 The values of these configuration parameters can then be *overridden* in various ways.
 Configuration is defined using [JSON](http://www.json.org/).
 Some examples of configuration parameters:

 - the sampling period for a data acquisition application.
 - the default stack size for a newly created OS thread.